CrimsonEdgeHope/SocksProxyClientOfMinecraft/README.md

 As such, this mod won't be compatible with [Proxy Server](https://www.curseforge.com/minecraft/mc-mods/proxy-server) and [RespectProxyOptions](https://modrinth.com/mod/respectproxyoptions).

-Combination with [ViaFabricPlus](https://modrinth.com/mod/viafabricplus) had its multi-versioning feature failed.
-After manual debugging and testing, it's been resolved.
-However, I am not sure whether is 100% compatible or not.
-Bugs may persist unnoticed, since my main focus is Java (not Bedrock).
+**Currently, this mod isn't 100% compatible with [ViaFabricPlus](https://modrinth.com/mod/viafabricplus).
+Bugs may persist unnoticed.
+Use at own risk!**

 ### Will this mod ever be allowed on (server name)?